 Continuing through the wash gains gradual and easy elevation.
 Obstacles like trees or mounds of stone across the river bed, become more frequent and complex.
 It is known this is a blind canyon.

 About three miles (4.8 KM) in, hiking becomes predominantly bouldering within progressively tighter canyon walls.

 For general information, the warning of a flash flood begins as a small trickle of water in the stream-bed.
-This signals the absolute need to run as fast as possible in rapid retreat to last-observed high ground because there is a chance that trickle, within a constricted area, will suddenly become a wall of water containing rock and wood debris that crushes everything in its path.
+This signals the absolute need to retreat as fast as possible into last-observed high ground because there is a chance that trickle, within a constricted area, will suddenly become a wall of water containing rock and wood debris that crushes everything in its path.